HarshaEadara/Analysis-and-Recomendation-system-for-Netflix-Data/README.md

 - [Contributing](#contributing)

 ## Overview
-The project aims to explore and analyze Netflix's content catalog using data visualization and machine learning techniques.
+The project aims to explore and analyze Netflix's content catalogue using data visualization and machine learning techniques.
 It involves three main components:

 1. **Interactive Dashboards:**
    - A Power BI dashboard providing insights into Netflix's content distribution, rating trends, and popular genres.